rafay-nisar/keele-python-game/README.md

 This project requires Python 3.8 or later.
 The Tkinter library is included in most standard Python installations.

+## Features
+- Simple text-based guessing game
+- Tkinter GUI version
+- Shows basic use of branching, merging, and commits for assessment

 ## How to Run
 1. Open the terminal.
 2. Run the text version: